rb-uf/swe-project/Sprint4.md

 ## Testing (Unit and Functional)
 ### Frontend
 - Cypress
-  - Test 1: Input a location and a full review with the correct location.
-Verify that all the inputs were added correctly, then check for errors.
-No errors show up.
+  - Test 1: Add a new location and verify that it has been added.
-  - Test 2: Input a location and a full review with an incorrect location.
-Verify that all the inputs were added correctly, then check for errors.
-1 error shows up.
+  - Test 2: Add a review and verify that it has been added.
-  - Test 3: Submit a blank review.
-No errors show up.
+  - Test 3: Add a second review and verify that it has been added.
+  - Test 4: Delete the first review and verify that is has been deleted.
+  - Test 5: Delete the second review and verify that is has been deleted.
 ### Backend
 - In handler_test.go/handler_auth_test.go:
   - TestCreateSubject